 6.51 The table below sets out the housing development implications for Stafford Borough at 500 new homes per year over the Plan period 2011 - 2031.
 To establish how much new development is required by the Plan's proposals, the Council has adopted the following approach.
-The total number of commitments as at 31 March 20122013 are identified.
-(AM36) In the past Stafford Borough has experienced approximately 90% of commitments being delivered as completions.
+The total number of commitments as at 31 March 2012 are identified.
+In the past Stafford Borough has experienced approximately 90% of commitments being delivered as completions.
 Furthermore the outstanding allocations in the Stafford Borough Local Plan 2001 have not been included within the existing commitments figure.

-6.52 As part of the Plan'sStafford Borough Local Development Framework's evidence base, a Strategic Housing Land Availability Assessment (SHLAA) was produced in January 2009 and subsequently updated in January 2010, June 2011,and June 2012, December 2012 and August 2013 (AM37) This is a key element of the evidence base to support the delivery of sufficient land for housing to meet the Borough's future needs, as required by the National Planning Policy Framework (NPPF).
+6.52 As part of the Stafford Borough Local Development Framework's evidence base, a Strategic Housing Land Availability Assessment (SHLAA) was produced in January 2009 and subsequently updated in January 2010, June 2011 and June 2012.
+This is a key element of the evidence base to support the delivery of sufficient land for housing to meet the Borough's future needs, as required by the National Planning Policy Framework (NPPF).
 The Borough Council has also recently published an updated '5 year land supply statement'.